Oracle Java Licensing and Audit FAQ Guide

 - License Acceptance: By downloading or using Oracle Java (even if it is a free download), you agree to Oracle’s license terms.
 Those terms include restrictions and Oracle’s right to enforce them.
 So even without a purchase, if you’re using Oracle’s intellectual property beyond what’s permitted, Oracle can assert that you violated copyright/license.

-- Audit Rights: If you have any Oracle agreement (say an Oracle Master Agreement for other products), it might include audit rights for “Oracle programs,” which could encompass Java.
+- Audit Rights: If you have an Oracle agreement (such as an Oracle Master Agreement for other products), it may include audit rights for “Oracle programs,” which could encompass Java.
 Even if not, Oracle can request a license review or threaten legal action for unlicensed use.
-It might not be a classic “contract audit” but more of an infringement claim.
+It might not be a classic “contract audit,” but rather an infringement claim.

 - Precedent: Many companies audited for Java had never paid a cent for Java before.
 That didn’t stop Oracle from auditing them.
 Oracle essentially says, “You are using our software unlicensed.
 You need to pay up now (and in the future).”
 It doesn’t matter that you never had a contract—the contract was the click-through you accepted and then violated.